VDA231-301/.github/profile/README.md

 2. Disclaimer
 3. Main Repository
 4. Sub-Schemas
+5. Versioning
-5. Branching
+6. Branching
-6. Using and generating IDs
+7. Using and generating IDs

 ## 1. How to contribute